Call or Text Anytime: 817.277.6166|Office by Appointment · Weekdays 8:30am – 5pm

 Host Liquor Liability

 Covers situations where alcohol is provided but not sold — a company party, a private event with a complimentary open bar, or a catered function where alcohol is provided at no charge.
-Host liquor liability is typically included in a GL policy or available as an endorsement for businesses that don’t hold a TABC license.
-If any money changes hands for alcohol — tickets, cover charges, direct sales — commercial liquor liability applies instead.
+Host liquor liability is typically included in a GL policy or available as an endorsement for businesses that don't hold a TABC license.
+If any money changes hands for alcohol — tickets, cover charges, direct sales — commercial liquor liability applies instead of host liquor liability.

 For: Private events · Corporate parties · Event hosts providing complimentary alcohol · Non-TABC licensed venues